How do I renew my own or my choir's membership?

 - the published edition remains in copyright from the date of publication for 25 years.

 How can I find copies of an unpublished choral work by an Australian composer?

 The best place to start is at the Australian Music Centre.
-They have a choral catalogue of musical works by Australian composers, available for about $12.00.
-They also have an extensive library and it is well worthwhile becoming a member.
+They have a choral catalogue of musical works by Australian composers.
+They also have an extensive library.
 As well as borrowing rights, facsimile scores are available for purchase for many works.
-Contact the AMC on (02) 9247 4677.
+Contact the Australian Music Centre on 02 9247 4677.